Phonics solutions from Action Factor

 Evaluation:

-2. Children pass a spelling test on all Mini-Chart words and class-generated examples.
+2. Students pass a spelling test on all Mini-Chart words and class-generated examples.

-3. Children spell contraction words correctly in their journals and other writing assignments.
+3. Students spell contraction words correctly in their journals and other writing assignments.

-Order our cost-saving Sing Your Way Through Phonics Volume 2 Combo online containing the CDs, Mini-Charts, Song Lyrics, and Teaching Suggestions -- everything you need for this lesson!
-Or, print out an order form to mail or FAX to us.
+Order our cost-saving Sing Your Way Through Phonics Volume 2 Combo online ($33.95) containing the CD, Mini-Charts, Song Lyrics, and Teaching Suggestions – everything you need for this lesson!
+Or, print out an order form to mail/FAX to us.